 Add a profusion of colorful flowers that come back every year with these no-fuss plants.

-Perennials, the flowers that come back every year, are the perfect solution for you if you're looking to add easy care color and interest to your yard.
-Visit your local garden center, and you're likely to find hundreds of beautiful varieties.
-To help you pick the best, here are six of our favorite low maintenance perennial flowers.
-Most perennial geraniums bloom in spring and early summer, and offer cheery flowers in shades of pink [MUSIC] Purple, blue and white.
-Perennial Geraniums are usually ignored by deer and rabbits and some offer attractive foliage too.
-Standouts include Rosanne, which blooms from June to frost with lavender blue flowers, and Dragonheart, which blooms all summer with purple flowers that have striking black centers.
-Perennial flowers don't get much easier to grow than Daylilies.
-Lilies.
-They're in blooms in shades of purple, red, pink, peach, cream, yellow, and orange.
+-Perennials, the flowers that come back every year are the perfect solution for you if you're looking to add easy care, color, and interest to your yard.
+Visit your local garden center and you're likely to find hundreds of beautiful varieties.
+To help you pick the best, here are 6 of our favorite low-maintenance perennial flowers.
+The most perennial geraniums bloom in spring and early summer and offer cherry flowers in shades in pink, purple, blue, and white.
+Perennial geraniums are usually ignored by the [unk] rabbits and some offer attractive foliage too.
+Standouts include Roseanne which blooms from June to frost with lavender blue flowers and Dragon Heart which blooms all summer with purple flowers that have striking black centers.
+Perennial flowers don't get much easy to grow than Daylilies bearing blooms in shades of purple, red, pink, peach, cream, yellow, and orange.
 They have almost grassy-looking foliage and bear pretty flowers on tall stalks.
-Though each individual flower lasts just a day, the plants produce lots. lots of them.
-Get a little extra bang for your garden by growing rebloomers.
-They produce summertime flowers in two or three waves instead of just once.
+Though each individual flowers last just a day, the plants produce lots of them.
+Get a little extra bank for your garden by growing Rebloomers.
+They produce summertime flowers in 2 or 3 waves instead of just once.
 Also look with your nose.
-Sunday lilies are enticingly fragrant.
-Plus the flowers are edible.
+Some Daylilies are enticingly fragrant plus the flowers are edible.
 Use the petals to add a little color and texture to your summertime salads.
-Blanketflower is a tough midwestern parrot plant that blooms all summer long.
-Its daisy-shaped blooms come in shades of red, yellow, and orange, and are a sure-fire way to attract butterflies to your yard.
-Once established, this perennial flower resists hot, dry conditions like a champ.
+Blanket flowers are tough Midwestern bearing plant that blooms all summer long.
+Its daisy-shaped blooms come in shades of red, yellow, and orange, and are surefire way to attract butterflies to your yard.
+Once established this perennial flower raises hot dry conditions like a channel.
 It's also a fantastic flower to cut and bring inside for bouquets.
-Yarrow is a perfect companion to blanket flower.
+Yarrows are perfect companion to a blanket flower.
 Both of these perennials stand up to heat and drought and bear tons of blooms over the summer.
-Yarrow flowers appear in shades of white, yellow, orange, red, and pink.
-And are accompanied by soft, almost ferny looking foliage.
-Deer and rabbits usually leave yarrow alone too.
-For shaded gardens you can't bear hostas.
-These perennial flowers are really grown more for their leaves.
-Which come in shades of green, blue, and gold, and are often variegated with cream or white.
-Hostas range in size from six foot wide stunners to miniatures that are smaller than the palm of your hand.
+The Yarrow flowers appear in shades of white, yellow, orange, red, and pink, and are accompanied by soft, almost funny looking foliage.
+The [unk] rabbits usually leave the Yarrow alone too.
+For shaded gardens you can't beat Hostas.
+These perennial flowers are really grown more for their leaves which come in shades of green, blue, and gold, and are often variegated with cream or white.
+Hostas range in size from 60 wide stunners to miniatures that are smaller than the palm of your hand.
 Phlox is a perennial flower that adds sweet fragrance to the garden in late summer.
 It shows off lovely blooms in shades of purple, pink, orange, red, and white.
-And, it grows two to four feet tall.
-This sun loving perennial attracts lots of birds and butterflies too.
+It grows 2 to 4 feet tall.
+The sun-loving perennial attracts lots of birds and butterflies too.